Background pattern

 • seizures;

 • underactive thyroid gland.
-Symptoms include decreased levels of thyroid hormones (detected in blood tests), intolerance to cold, increased size of the tongue, nails, or hair, and low body temperature;
+Symptoms include decreased levels of thyroid hormones (detected in blood tests), intolerance to cold, increased size of the tongue, brittle nails or hair, and low body temperature;

-• high blood pressure or intense increase in blood pressure;
+• high blood pressure or a sudden increase in blood pressure;

-• low blood pressure, or blood pressure decreased when standing;
+• low blood pressure, or decreased blood pressure when standing up;

 • blood tests showing low levels of salts (including chloride), or a decrease in the number of red blood cells;